IBM/ansible-power-vios/README.md

 ### Python

 - Requires Python 3.9 or newer
-- To install (or upgrade) Python on VIOS, you must first configure [YUM].
-As part of YUM installation, Python2 will be installed by default
+- To install (or upgrade) Python on VIOS, you must first configure [DNF].
+As part of DNF installation, Python3 will be installed by default
-- After setting up and installing YUM, you may update all the packages to the latest level using the yum update command
+- After setting up and installing DNF, you may update all the packages to the latest level using the dnf update command

 ## Resources